 I spent Labour Day with my family this year, a rare time for me to be back in the land of lakes and peaches.
-I rarely break free from my west coast summer - it engulfs me wholeheartedly.
+I rarely break free from my West Coast summer - it engulfs me wholeheartedly.
 When the sun starts to set earlier each day, I try to take in as much evening bliss as possible.
 So there is really no time for travel to far off places and such.
 I prefer to spend the months of Aug and Sept in Seattle, with my love.
-My homeland is hot and muggy in the summer, so you can see why I try to avoid returning home during these months.
-Although, this year, it seemed crucial that I visit my little J and baby Lila, while the sun is still warm, and we can spend all day at the beach.
+Where I grew up is hot and humid in the summer, so you can see why I try to avoid returning there during these months.
+This year, it seemed crucial that I visit Jaxon and baby Lila, while the sun is still warm, and we can spend all day at the beach.
 This year, I opted for a summer trip, the first one in many years.
 I am fortunate this time around, as the air has become cool, and the leaves already beginning to change.
 I can smell Autumn in the air, and here, it is a magical thing.

 ROASTED POTATO SALAD WITH CREME FRAICHE

 notes: If créme fraîche is not available where you live, sour cream can be used as an alternative.

 1/4 cup olive oil

 1 cup sweet peas

 Scrub the baby potatoes and then cut in half.
 Place them onto a large baking sheet with the 4 garlic cloves.
 Drizzle with 1/4 cup of olive oil and sprinkle with a tsp of salt and cracked black pepper.
 Toss the potatoes, so that they are evenly coated with oil.
 Bake for 45 minutes, or until golden brown and crispy.
 Remove from the oven and let cool.